GGSK-KOWSHIK/ESP_32-s/README.md

-## Project Summary: Custom IoT PCB with ESP32-C3-02 and TP4056 Li-ion Charger
+## Project Summary: Custom IoT PCB with ESP32-C3-02.

 This project involves the design and development of a **4-layer custom PCB** for an IoT application powered by the ESP32-C3-02 SoC.
 The board integrates **Wi-Fi/BLE connectivity** and **TP4056-based Li-ion charging circuitry**, enabling efficient and safe charging of a single-cell Li-ion battery.